fmoo/Orange/Assets/Scripts/Serialization/SaveState.md

-# Managing Save Games in Unity with ScriptableObject
+# How To Save Game State in Unity

-In general, it is *Good Practice* to separate your saveable "game state" from the components and game objects in your Unity scene graph.

-On the other hand, it is *A Pain In The Ass* to regenerate GameObjects and Components from data structures managed outside of the scene graph.

-ScriptableObject provides a middle ground as convenient way to centralize, deduplicate, and isolate your game state from your scene graph, and encourages patterns that minimize creation of extra GameObjects/Components for tracking data.

-I've documented this technique below, providing a ton of context on Serialization and State in general in Unity along the way.

-Hope you enjoy this doc!

-## Can't I just put my Save State in a ScriptableObject and be done?

-While this works from inside the editor in play mode, modifications to ScriptableObject .asset files **are not persisted** when running a standalone builds of your application.
-All your game progress will get lost every time you restart the app.

-## What could I do?

-In general, you should be only have **read-only data** in your ScriptableObjects.
-Things like base stats for your characters, weapons, or items, sprite/audio name indexes and mappings, etc.

-For mutable data that you'd like to persist, use a `public class` or `public struct` with the `[System.Serializable]` annotation.
-If you want your save state to directly reference a ScriptableObject, consult [this doc](https://github.com/fmoo/Orange/tree/master/Assets/Scripts/Serialization) for more details on the challenges here.

-## But this article is titled "Managing Save Games in Unity with ScriptableObject"!

-I'll get to that in a bit.
-Want to cover some fundamentals first.

-## JsonUtility

-`JsonUtility` is [Unity's built-in JSON encoder](https://docs.unity3d.com/ScriptReference/JsonUtility.html).
-JSON is an extremely common way of converting objects to strings, which you can easily save and load from users' devices.

-## System.Serializable
+When talking about saving your app, there are three main parts to the problem:

+1. Organizing your game data
+2. Encoding and decoding the data
+3. Saving and Restoring the encoded files

+In general this means:

+1. Create shared instances of `public class`es with the `[System.Serializable]` annotation
+2. Convert those shared instances to and from JSON with `JsonUtility`
+3. Write them to a file on the device.

+## 1. Organizing Your Game Data

+### Using `[System.Serializable]` on Structures

-`[System.Serializable]` is an annotation you can put on a (non-MonoBehaviour/ScriptableObject) `public class` or `public struct` that tells other C# programs that its instances should be convertable to strings.
-The Unity property inspector also supports expanding and editing objects of this type.
+`[System.Serializable]` is an annotation you can put on a (**non-MonoBehaviour/ScriptableObject**) `public class` or `public struct` that tells other C# code that its instances and fields are "encodable".
+This includes telling the Unity property inspector that it can visualize and enable editing of objects of these type.
 For example, if you define a class:
 ```
 [System.Serializable]
 public class SaveState {